conduktor/kafka-security-manager/README.md

 - `KSM_READONLY=false`: enables KSM to synchronize from an External ACL source.
 The default value is `true`, which prevents KSM from altering ACLs in Zookeeper
 - `KSM_EXTRACT=true`: enable extract mode (get all the ACLs from Kafka formatted as a CSV)
 - `KSM_REFRESH_FREQUENCY_MS=10000`: how often to check for changes in ACLs in Kafka and in the Source.
 10000 ms by default
-- `AUTHORIZER_CLASS`: override the authorizer class if you're not using the `SimpleAclAuthorizer`
+- `AUTHORIZER_CLASS`: authorizer class for ACL operations.
+Default is `SimpleAclAuthorizer`, configured with
   - `AUTHORIZER_ZOOKEEPER_CONNECT`: zookeeper connection string
   - `AUTHORIZER_ZOOKEEPER_SET_ACL=true` (default `false`): set to true if you want your ACLs in Zookeeper to be secure (you probably do want them to be secure) - when in doubt set as the same as your Kafka brokers.

+  No-zookeeper authorizer class on top of Kafka Admin Client is bundled with KSM as `com.github.simplesteph.ksm.compat.AdminClientAuthorizer`, configured with
+  - `ADMIN_CLIENT_ID` - An id string to pass to the server when making requests, for tracing/audit purposes
+  - `KAFKA_BOOTSTRAP_SERVERS` - a comma-separated list of Kafka brokers in a "bootstrap" Kafka cluster

+     SASL in Admin Client maybe enabled with following options (don't forget `java.security.auth.login.config` system property):
+  - `ADMIN_CLIENT_SECURITY_PROTOCOL` - admin client `security.protocol` (default `PLAINTEXT`)
+  - `ADMIN_CLIENT_SASL_MECHANISM` - admin client `sasl.mechanism` (applies when using SASL protocol, default `PLAIN`)
 - `SOURCE_CLASS`: Source class.
 Valid values include
     - `com.github.simplesteph.ksm.source.NoSourceAcl` (default): No source for the ACLs.
 Only use with `KSM_READONLY=true`
     - `com.github.simplesteph.ksm.source.FileSourceAcl`: get the ACL source from a file on disk.
 Good for POC